 After you fill in the fields, click Create.
 This brings you to the Source tab for the new function, where you can edit the source code of the function, change the input to the function, and run the function to see the output and logs.

-To start, the source code of new functions in the development namespace contain a simple “Hello, World!” example.
+To start, the source code of new functions in the control panel interface contain a basic “Hello, World!” example.

-Once you’ve created a function locally and deployed it to the development namespace, you can test and iterate:
+Once you’ve created a function locally and deployed it to a namespace, you can test and iterate: